 The Pilot Program allows the use of electric kick scooters and pedal assist e-bikes as defined below.

-Electric kick scooters (which will be referred to as e-scooters in this project) are devices with two wheels and a handlebar powered by rechargeable battery.
-Currently, the province allows for e-scooters with a weight up to 45kg, a wheel diameter of 17 inches, a maximum output of 500 watts, and a maximum speed of 24km/h.
+Electric kick scooters (which will be referred to as e-scooters in this project) are devices with two wheels and a handlebar powered by a rechargeable battery.
+Currently, the province allows for e-scooters with a weight up to 45 kilograms, a wheel diameter of 431.8 millimeters (17 inches), a maximum output of 500 watts, and a maximum speed of 24 km/h.
 They must not have pedals, a seat, or a basket.

 The following vehicles are not included in the Pilot Program and therefore not permitted in Ajax: